antistereov/server-config/README.md

 If your server does not have Docker installed, if you need help setting up DNS records or, if your server is even missing an OS, start [here](#prerequisites).

 If Docker is already installed, and you only want to deploy the services, you can check out my preconfigured stacks of Docker containers.
 Here's a guide on how to install the services: [Installation](#installation).

-My preconfigured services include a Nextcloud instance, a mailserver, monitoring solutions, a reverse proxy manager and some utilities.
 You can run each stack individually.
 Just check out the corresponding section:

 * [Nginx Proxy Manager](#nginx-proxy-manager)